 To learn more about the IPA please visit the Dialect Blog and Tutorial(s) on the IPA

-The phonology, or sound system, of African American Language (AAL) has increasingly become the focus of researchers in recent years because of technological advances in analyses.
-While in the past, researchers have assumed that the unique grammatical variables of AAL provide the best venue for understanding the systematicity of the variety and its uniqueness, there are in fact many phonological features that further illustrate the intricacies of AAL.
+The phonology, or sound system, of AAL has increasingly become the focus of researchers in recent years because of technological advances in analyses.
+While in the past, researchers have assumed that the unique grammatical variables of AAL provide the best venue for understanding the systematicity of the variety and its uniqueness, there are in fact many sound patterns that further illustrate the intricacies of AAL.

 What are the most analyzed phonological features of AAL?

-The following are a list of segmental sound changes that occur in African American Language:
+The following are a list of a few of the most well studied segmental sound patterns that occur in AAL:

 Consonant cluster reduction